The Crow's Nest

 How I Shall Share this Adventure

-Once a week, every Thursday, beginning on September the 21st, I shall share a compilation of these Notes via a letter, sent on the Substack App and also by email.
-These letters will also include a paragraph or two extra.
+Once a week, every Saturday, beginning on September the 21st, I shall share a compilation of these Notes via a letter, sent on the Substack App and also by email.
+These letters will also include a paragraph or two extra, along with some photographs which I cannot fit into the daily Notes.

 I would also like to use this opportunity to write some extra, longer form pieces, looking deeper into the experience and tying it into my life—both before, during, and after I was living feral in the woods.
 These will be paywalled, with a preview sent to all, but everything else shall be free.